 Top software security trends for 2019, based on our annual survey at Infosec Europe, include growing concerns for data protection and regulatory compliance.

-At Infosecurity Europe this year, we conducted our annual survey of attendees to uncover the latest software security trends, including what they’re concerned about and what they’re doing about it.
+At Infosecurity Europe 2019, we conducted our annual survey of attendees to uncover the latest software security trends, including what they’re concerned about and what they’re doing about it.
 Read on for our analysis, or download the PDF version.

 We surveyed security and software engineers from the tech, finance, and security industries at Infosecurity Europe 2018 and 2019.